-There is a very creative, savvy and intelligent guy by the name of Roman Mars, he hosts an incredible podcast called “99 Percent Invisible”.
-The podcast is essentially about design and architecture but I would not slap such a myopic kind of label on it.
+Roman Mars, hosts an irresistibly witty podcast called “99 Percent Invisible”.
+Not to slap such a myopic description on his handiwork, but his podcast is essentially about design and architecture.
 The show’s real beauty lies in the wonderful way it draws attention to all the brilliance hiding in plain sight before our eyes.

 I recently listened to an episode entitled: the “Pool and the stream” and it describes, among other things: skateboarders, swimming pools and the work of a Finnish architect named Alvar Aalto.
 This episode as always draws attention to the beauty of the world around us but this time it also draws out our own beauty as well.
 Let’s take a short dip into the pool with some skaters and find that there is a metaphor waiting in the deep end.

-Skateboarding started out as fad back in the 60’s and by today’s standards, the boards back then may as well have been made of granite; we are talking stone-age here.
+Skateboarding started out as fad back in the 60’s and by today’s standards, the boards back then may as well have been made of granite.
 The wheels were metal and did not make for a smooth ride at all and the board itself was minuscule.
-The skateboard was saved from oblivion and denied the fate of the hoola-hoop, slap bracelet and fidget spinner when some surfer kids from Venice Beach Ca. in the early 70’s needed an outlet on days that they couldn’t surf.
+The skateboard was saved from oblivion and denied the fate of the hula-hoop, slap bracelet and fidget spinner when some surfer kids from Venice Beach Ca. in the early 70’s needed an outlet on days that they couldn’t surf.
 The story goes that they used old skateboards that belonged to an older sibling and later made their own out of planks of wood and roller skate wheels.
 They would just ride around on them despite a limited array of terrain and tricks.

-The urethane wheel changed everything for skaters when it came along.
+When urethane wheels came along everything changed.
 These wheels provided a smoother ride, better traction and better absorption of the bumps in the ground.
-You did not need perfectly smooth blacktop to enjoy riding a skateboard anymore.
-It was a renascence not just for the skateboard but for the streets as well.
+You no longer needed perfectly smooth blacktop to enjoy riding a skateboard anymore.
+It was a renascence for skaters and for the streets.

-A massive drought in Southern California provided for another frontier in skateboarding- the swimming pool.
-With water at a premium, these large empty pools were left fallow like a bunch of bean-shaped craters.
-Along came skaters who were eager to see what they could do with the smoothed slopes and curves of these drained pools.
-What they found was that they could go fast, defy gravity and gracefully navigate pool walls like they were actual waves.
+A massive drought in Southern California provided another frontier in skateboarding- the swimming pool.
+With water at a premium, these large empty pools were left fallow.
+Skaters found these bean-shaped craters and eagerly tipped their wheels down into them to see what they could do with the smoothed slopes and curves.
+They discovered that they that they could go fast, defy gravity and gracefully navigate pool walls like they were actual waves.
 Eventually, skaters were shooting out of the pool’s slants and getting lofted higher and higher into the air.
 They started learning to do tricks and land safely and then go back up again.

-This series of events -surfer kids in L.A. looking for something to do on land even remotely like surfing to the production of the urethane wheel to the drought to discovering this nearly endless bastion of strangely and perfectly shaped pools to skate in bridged the gap from a fad to modern day skating and perhaps the genre of extreme sports.
+This series of events -surfer kids in L.A. looking for something to do on land even remotely like surfing to the production of the urethane wheel to the drought to discovering this nearly endless bastion of strangely and perfectly shaped pools to skate in bridged the gap from a fad to modern day skating and ultimately ushered in extreme sports.
 This was a process, a string of improbable events and phases that led it to become what it is today.

 Skateboarding is a growth and an evolution and -if you care to think about it this way- is no different than our lives.
 Our lives are a journey, leading from one point to the next, impacted by outside influences and our ability to understand and reconcile them.
 Skaters can find almost exquisite beauty in the mundane and interpret it with flair and style-why can’t we?
 Each end can become a beautiful bridge into the next beginning.